-At the public offering price of \$18.74 per share and assuming the underwriters do not exercise their over-allotment option, we estimate that the net proceeds from this offering (after deducting the underwriters' discounts and estimated expenses of the offering payable by us) will be approximately \$89.2 million.
+Assuming a public offering price of \$20.09 per share and assuming the underwriters do not exercise their over-allotment option, we estimate that the net proceeds from this offering (after deducting the underwriters' discounts and estimated expenses of the offering payable by us) will be approximately \$95.6 million.
 We plan to use these net proceeds to finance a portion of our obligations relating to the Pine Mountain acquisition.
 The sources and uses chart below details the sources and uses (in millions) of the net proceeds of this offering.

 Sources Uses

-This offering \$ 94 Pine Mountain acquisition cash
+This offering \$100 Pine Mountain acquisition cash

 purchase price \$219

 Additional debt under our Senior Estimated transaction expenses for all

-Credit Facility 131 transactions including
+Credit Facility 125 transactions including

-underwriters' discounts 6
+underwriters' discounts e

 Total sources \$225 Total uses \$225

-We may also use the proceeds of this offering to pay down our Senior Credit Facility until the closing or following the closing of the Pine Mountain acquisition.
-This offering is not conditioned on the closing of the Pine Mountain acquisition does not occur, the net proceeds may be used for general corporate purposes.
+We may also use the proceeds of this offering to pay down our Senior Credit Facility until the closing or following the closing of the Pine Mountain purchase.
+This offering is not conditioned on the closing of the Pine Mountain acquisition.
+Therefore, if for any reason the closing of the Pine Mountain acquisition does not occur, the net proceeds may be used for general corporate purposes.